My introduction to Ableton Push.

-Since I was already good with a soldering iron repairing the Ableton is not that hard to repair.
+Since we’re already good with a soldering iron repairing the Ableton is not that hard to repair.
 The most annoying factor was probably removing all of those screws.
-I’m surprised they didn’t put the power circuit and pots on their own board making it a little more easier to service then flipping the whole board out but all in all everything is fine again and I’m able to go back into production of my terrible terrible music!
+We’re surprised they didn’t put the power circuit and pots on their own board making it a little more easier to service then flipping the whole board out but all in all everything is fine again and we’re able to go back into production of my terrible terrible music!

 The new USB connector feels nice!
 That nice fresh click and the device manager kicking in all happy is a welcoming sound.
 Despite all of the complaints I have I do like the Ableton Push’s hardware.
 Even some aspects of Live I liked.
 I have used musical programs in the past such as Rubber Duck and Mixman and those seem like toys in comparison to this.
 And very slowly I am learning how to actually make something that resembles music with this thing.

-That in itself is worth the hundreds of dollars I have spent on this unit.
+That in itself is worth the hundreds of dollars we’ve have spent on this unit.

 Attitudes of Ableton.

 The thing I don’t like about Ableton really is the company itself!
-The level of sheer arrogance they have I understand is a reflection of the music industry and the customers that surround them.
+The level of sheer arrogance they have.
+We understand is a reflection of the music industry and the customers that surround them.
 The notion of not having any standardization of their hardware with other platforms of musical production.
-However, despite their attitudes it really doesn’t effect me in what I’m doing so fuck em’.
+However, despite their attitudes it really doesn’t effect what we’re doing so fuck em’!